-Our community is located in the pretty town of Friendswood, originally a Quaker settlement.
-We’re close to churches of all denominations, as well as several hospitals, including Memorial Hermann Southeast Hospital, Christus St. John Hospital and Clear Lake Rehabilitation Hospital – all within 5 to 10 miles.
+Our community is located in the pretty town of Friendswood which was originally a Quaker settlement.
+We’re close to churches of all denominations as well as several hospitals including Memorial Hermann Southeast Hospital, Christus St. John Hospital and Clear Lake Rehabilitation Hospital and they’re all within five to ten miles.

-With our close proximity to Houston – just 20 miles to the northwest and Galveston – the same distance to the southeast, we have easy access to the best of all worlds – beautiful Texas beaches and the booming metropolis of Houston.
-And we make sure residents can take full advantage of the area, whether it’s visiting NASA, taking in an Astros football game, shopping at the Bay Brook Mall or weekly trips to Wal-Mart, Target and area grocery stores.
+With our close proximity to Houston, just 20 miles to the northwest and Galveston which is the same distance to the southeast, we have easy access to the best of all worlds with beautiful Texas beaches and the booming metropolis of Houston.
+We make sure residents can take full advantage of the area, whether it’s visiting NASA, taking in an Astros football game, shopping at the Bay Brook Mall or weekly trips to Wal-Mart, Target and area grocery stores.
 We also take occasional field trips to Brennam, about 70 miles north, to see the Blue Bonnets in glorious bloom during the springtime.
 Trips to Blue Bell Creamery, fishing excursions and outings to the Galveston Moody Gardens are also big favorites with our residents.

 A Wonderful Selection

-Our memory care neighborhood is located in a secured area, but connected to assisted living.
-It offers 30 apartments in two sizes — a small studio and a larger studio with a private bathroom and shower.
-Each apartment includes wall-to-wall carpeting, individual temperature control and can be shared by two residents as a “friendship suite.”
+Our memory care neighborhood is located in a secured area but connected to assisted living.
+It offers 30 apartments in two sizes which include a small studio and a larger studio with a private bathroom and shower.
+Each apartment has wall-to-wall carpeting, individual temperature control and can be shared by two residents as a “friendship suite.”
 The memory care neighborhood offers one main common area with a television and sofa and two additional sitting areas, one with an organ and piano, the other with a television.

-Several of our staff members have been with Brookdale Friendswood since it opened in 1999, and the majority have been here for 10-plus years.
+Several of our staff members have been with Brookdale Friendswood since it opened in 1999 and the majority have been here for ten-plus years.
 The reason for such longevity is simple.
-Our caregivers love the job they do; they live by the Brookdale pledge, “Our family is committed to yours.”
+Our caregivers love the job they do and they live by the Brookdale pledge, “Our family is committed to yours”.
 They truly are dedicated to our community and take on their jobs with tremendous passion and love for the residents.
-In fact, we just conducted a survey of our residents and their families, and many said they felt that the staff truly loved them and treated them with a great deal of respect – their words, not ours!
+In fact, we just conducted a survey of our residents and their families and many said they felt that the staff truly loved them and treated them with a great deal of respect.

-In addition, our staff includes four nurses, who together, provide coverage seven days a week.
+In addition, our staff includes four nurses who provide coverage seven days a week.
 Our Resident Care Director, who is a registered nurse, oversees the entire community.
-We also have a dedicated nurse in memory care and a wellness nurse, who works weekends and evenings.
+We also have a dedicated nurse in memory care and a wellness nurse who works weekends and evenings.
 In addition, our Executive Director is a nurse.
-With the skills and expertise of our nursing staff, they can often identify problems before accidents happen – or before a resident becomes seriously ill.
+With the skills and expertise of our nursing staff, we can often identify problems before accidents happen or before a resident becomes seriously ill.
 Our memory care neighborhood has its own dedicated staff trained in our Join Their Journey program.

 Learn more about the other retirement communities in Texas that are part of the Brookdale family.